-- The Passive Aggressive Response
+The Passive-Aggressive Response

-My “about me” section on OkCupid reads: “all about dismantling the white supremacist capitalist patriarchy/anti-feminist, sexist ideologies, and putting an end to police brutality and rape culture.”
+My “about me” section on OkCupid reads, “[A]ll about dismantling the white supremacist capitalist patriarchy/anti-feminist, sexist ideologies, and putting an end to police brutality and rape culture.”

 Instead of explaining the myth that is reverse racism, you could say something like:

 The Directly Aggressive Response

-Sometimes it’s more tiring to hold your frustration in than it is to expend energy expressing said frustration.
-So, when racism invades your personal space, a space you’ve spent time cultivating in such a way as to gravitate love and cute faces your way, you are allowed to rage against the machine.
+Sometimes it’s more tiring to hold your frustration in than it is to expend energy expressing it.
+So when racism invades your personal space, a space you’ve spent time cultivating in such a way as to gravitate love and cute faces your way, you are allowed to rage against the machine.
 If they want answers, you’re gonna give it to ‘em.

-The problem is not with the police.
-The problem is with ignorant, entitled children who feel like they are above showing respect for authority figures and think they can behave however they want without consequences.
+“The problem is not with the police.
+The problem is with ignorant, entitled children who feel like they are above showing respect for authority figures and think they can behave however they want without consequences.”

 Instead of biting your tongue, bleeding at the expense of a stranger’s inflated ego, let ‘er rip:

-- The Resources & Receipts Response
+The Resources and Receipts Response

 We’ve heard it all before: “Isn’t #BlackLivesMatter divisive?
 Don’t we all bleed red?
 There’s only one race: the human race.
 I don’t even see color, except for red, which is the color of the blood I previously mentioned.
-Bob Marley said it best: let’s get together and feel alright.
+Bob Marley said it best: let’s get together and feel all right.
 Because ALL LIVES MATTER!”

 (tweet: austin @kvxll “Dear cis people: no one is saying your life can’t be hard if you’re cis but it’s not hard because you’re cis/ Dear white people: no one is saying your life can’t be hard if you’re white but it’s not hard because you’re white Source: austin)

-Show the screenshots of conversations you’ve had with white people who have called you out of your name for being open about your experiences being: followed around stores, stop and frisked, told you talk white, called derogatory terms, called a Latin lover / caramel / chocolate / mocha / ebony princess / Mulan / Jasmine / Pocahontas / et cetera.
+Show the screenshots of conversations you’ve had with white people who have called you out of your name for being open about your experiences being: followed around stores, stop and frisked, told you “talk white”, called derogatory terms, called a Latin lover / caramel / chocolate / mocha / ebony princess / Mulan / Jasmine / Pocahontas / et cetera.

 Another option is to play the ol’ fashioned game of “look over there!”
 Just completely derail the almost non-existent, one-sided conversation.

 Tell them you once ate an entire glob of wasabi and didn’t cry.
 Tell them about that one time in band camp.
-Tell them, if you were an undercover agent, you’d want your spy name to be Gulla Gulla Island.
+Tell them, if you were an undercover agent, you’d want your spy name to be Gullah Gullah Island.
 Maybe none of that is something they want to hear or have the emotional bandwidth to respond to, but you have every right to take up space in someone else’s life.
 Because don’t we all deserve to be heard?
 Regardless of consequence, of the impact our words might have on others?

 And when they write back to tell you that you’ve sent them nonsensical trash, tell them you were only returning the favor.

-- The Nonresponsive Response
+The Non-responsive Response

-I once had a guy go on a 10 message tirade about how I owed it to humanity to discuss racism with him after I didn’t respond to his first sad attempt at starting a conversation.
-Oh, the irony; engaging in violent rhetoric against the kind of body you want to have teach you about violent rhetoric.
+I once had a guy go on a ten-message tirade about how I owed it to humanity to discuss racism with him after I didn’t respond to his first sad attempt at starting a conversation.
+Oh, the irony: engaging in violent rhetoric against the kind of body you want to teach you about violent rhetoric.